iCliniq Logo

 I understand your concern.

-I have gone through your reports.
-Your blood sugars are within normal range, which is good news.
+I have gone through your reports (attachment removed to protect the patient's identity).
+Your blood sugar is within the normal range, which is good news.
 Also, your urine routine report looks fine.
 Kindly continue the medications prescribed above.
 No additional medications will be required.

 I hope this information will help you.